dumblob/XPMA-CASE/README.md

 ### Terminology

-***activity*** is a bounded work to be done; if this work needs some data, it's represented by a set of collections or references
+***task*** is a bounded work to be done; if this work needs some data, it's represented by a set of collections or references

 ***collection*** is a structural description of a collection of attributes or nested collections